THE DEADLINE FOR GOLD KEY SCHOLARSHIP APPLICATIONS FOR 2020-2021 WAS MARCH 2, 2020. We are no longer accepting

-The Kellogg Community College Foundation Gold Key Scholarships are the College’s most prestigious scholarships, recognizing and encouraging outstanding academic and personal achievement awarded to full-time freshmen.
-Financial need is not a criterion for the Gold Key Scholarship.
+The Kellogg Community College Foundation Gold Key Scholarships are the College’s most prestigious scholarships, recognizing and encouraging outstanding academic and personal achievement.
+Funded by several generous private donors, financial need is not a criterion for the Gold Key Scholarship.

 Criteria and Guidelines

 - High school cumulative GPA of 3.5 or higher.

 - Have an ACT composite score of 22 or higher or SAT composite score of 1030 or higher.

 - Demonstrate leadership experience; community and service activity and school involvement.

 - Cannot be used at a different college or university.
 Unused awards will not be refunded.
 KCC employees, spouses and dependents are not eligible.